South Australian Consolidated Acts

 (h) that a health or community service provider has acted unreasonably by—

-(j) that a health or community service provider has acted unreasonably by not taking proper action in relation to a complaint made to him or her by the user about a provider's action of a kind referred to in this section;
+(j) that a health or community service provider has acted unreasonably by not taking proper action in relation to a complaint made to him or her by the consumer about a provider's action of a kind referred to in this section;

 (k) that a health or community service provider has acted in any other manner that is inconsistent with the Charter;